At a glance…

 7.00 PM Dinner at the volunteer house.

-Private or matrimonial rooms can be arranged at an additional cost of US$40 per week and are subject to availability.
-This can be arranged directly through the local staff once volunteers have registered for the program.
+Private or matrimonial rooms can be arranged at an additional cost of $40 per week and are subject to availability.
+This can be arranged directly through the local team once you have registered for the program.
 Bed linens are provided and during the hot months, a sheet should be adequate cover in the evenings.
-During the cooler months, volunteers may wish to bring a sleeping bag for an extra layer of warmth.
+During the cooler months, you may wish to bring a sleeping bag for an extra layer of warmth.
 Volunteers are also asked to bring their own towels.
 The volunteer accommodation has a nighttime security guard and is located in a safe area protected by an electric fence.
 On-site staff clean the accommodation throughout the week, however volunteers are also required to keep their rooms and common areas tidy.

 Volunteers are served three meals per day, prepared by an on-site local cook.
 All meals (breakfast, lunch and dinner) will be a mix of western and traditional Zambian food.
 Breakfast may include fruit, toast, spreads and cereal with tea, coffee and juice.
 Lunch is usually provided in the volunteer accommodation, although packed lunches of sandwiches and fruit are provided if requested for those who choose to remain at their placement.
 Dinners will commonly comprise of a combination of meat, starches and vegetables.
 The local staff are happy to accommodate special dietary requests (vegetarian, vegan, dairy free, gluten free etc).
 Please let an IVHQ staff member know of any special dietary requirements in advance, so we can ensure the local staff are prepared for you.